oroinc/documentation/commerce/configuration_guide/menu/menu_config_levels.rst

 Customize Frontend Menus per Customer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To customize one of the front store menus (e.g. commerce main menu) or customer/partner portal menus (e.g. customer user menu) for a particular customer:
+To customize one of the storefront menus (e.g. commerce main menu) or customer/partner portal menus (e.g. customer user menu) for a particular customer:

-1. Navigate to the front store menu list by clicking **Customers > Customers** in the main menu.
+1. Navigate to the storefront menu list by clicking **Customers > Customers** in the main menu.

 2. Click on the customer you would like to edit the menu for.